MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/edu-remote-low-bandwidth.md

 - They may have many people in their immediate area also consuming bandwidth.
 - There may be internet instability.

-We've put together guidance in our [Use Teams for schoolwork when bandwidth is low](https://support.office.com/article/use-teams-for-schoolwork-when-bandwidth-is-low-5c5675f7-1b55-471a-9daa-ec1e6df38262) article for parents and students.
+We've put together guidance in our [Use Teams for school work when bandwidth is low](https://support.office.com/article/use-teams-for-schoolwork-when-bandwidth-is-low-5c5675f7-1b55-471a-9daa-ec1e6df38262) article for parents and students.